gcmorgado/styleguide/README.md

 <a class="maia-button maia-button-secondary">Sign in</a>
 ```

 ## CSS Coding Style

+### General

-- Use a four space indent.
+- Use 1 tab at a time.
+Don't mix tabs and spaces for indentation.
 - Put spaces after : in property declarations.
 - Spaces before braces: put spaces before { in rule declarations.
 - Do not use trailing commas when listing multiple selectors